About Us

 The Community Police Commission listens to, amplifies, and builds common ground among communities affected by policing in Seattle.
 We champion policing practices centered in justice and equity.

-The CPC has 21 Commissioners, with the Mayor, the City Council, and the CPC each appointing seven.
-Commissioners represent the diversity of Seattle and include individuals from communities of color, ethnic and faith communities, immigrant communities, the urban Indian community, the LGBTQ community, and the business community.
+The CPC has 15 Commissioners, with the Mayor, the City Council, and the CPC each appointing five.
+Commissioners represent the diversity of Seattle and include individuals from communities of color, ethnic and faith communities, immigrant communities, the urban Indian community, the LGBTQ+ community, and the business community.
 Commissioners also include youth representatives, civil rights advocates, and individuals familiar with the challenges faced by homeless people and those with mental illness or substance abuse issues.
-Two positions are designated for public defense and civil liberties lawyers, one position is designated for a member of the Seattle Police Officers Guild, and one position is designated for a member of the Seattle Police Management Association.
-Commissioners live or work in Seattle.

 Commissioner

-Appointed by: Mayor Jenny Durkan
+Appointed by: Mayor

 Commissioner